vippsas/vipps-recurring-api/recurring-api-quick-start.md

 ### Step 3 - Create a minimal agreement

 Create an agreement with: [`POST:/recurring/v3/agreements`][draft-agreement-endpoint].
-When your test mobile number is provided in `phoneNumber`, it will be pre-filled in the form.
+When your test mobile number is provided in `phoneNumber`, it will be prefilled in the form.

 Note that `orderId` must be unique for each payment you create.